akauppi/MissingManualSolidWorks4Makers/README.md

 The Internet has loads of Solidworks courses, but nothing much that focuses on SolidWorks for Makers, yet.
 This list is intended to help.

+>Note: There's an official help (see [References](#References)), but it's more of a reference book for understanding features tool-by-tool.
+The author recommends just diving into the tool, and seeing useful videos.

 ### Learning path

 With your "3DExperience ID", you should be able to log into a 3DExperience Dashboard: